 Boyle’s law, V ∝ T when P constant.

-When all the variables are taken into account the variation rule
+Thus when all the variables are taken into account the variation rule states as

 V ∝ T/P

 or, PV/T = constant